Writing

 Dear X,

 I understand but I'm afraid that, in almost all cases, the University of Illinois ESL Program does not excuse absences (and FYI: 2 tardies = 1 absence).
 However, as long as you have 4 absences or fewer, they impact your grade only very minimally.
-Nevertheless, please do keep careful track of your absences because/Yesterday was your 4th absence this semester, so you have now used 4 of these 4 allowed absence, so I need to remind you that, per our ESL 111 course website's "First Day Handout," after 4 absences the following will happen:
+Nevertheless, please do keep careful track of your absences because/Yesterday was your 4th absence this semester, so you have now used 4 of your 4 allowed absences, so I need to remind you that, per our ESL 111 Canvas website's "First Day Handout," after 4 absences the following will happen:

 Students with irregular attendance will receive official notice of course probation from the ESL Associate Director (i.e., ESL’s Executive Officer) and will be required to meet with their instructor to discuss their attendance.
 If attendance continues to be irregular after the notification, the ESL Associate Director, usually in consultation with the instructor and the dean of the student’s college, may determine that attendance is so irregular that scholarship is impaired and, therefore, the student cannot adequately fulfill the course requirement.
 The student may be required to withdraw from the course with a grade of Withdrawal or Failure.